 Turning Your Home Computer into a Home Server You Can Access Remotely

-For years, I used my desktop and Mac mini at home just like everyone else — as personal machines, tied to my home Wi-Fi.
+For years, I used my desktop and Mac mini at home just like everyone else, as personal machines tied to my home Wi-Fi.
 The problem came when I wanted to access them while I was away.
 I could leave files or a running script behind, but there was no easy way to log back in remotely.

-That’s when I realized: with a little setup, your home computer can become your own home server, accessible from anywhere in the world.
+That is when I realized: with a little setup, your home computer can become your own home server, accessible from anywhere in the world.
 The trick is Dynamic DNS (DDNS).

 The Problem: Your IP Address Keeps Changing

-At home, your computer gets a private IP from your router (e.g., 192.168.1.100).
-That works fine while you’re on the same Wi-Fi, but it’s useless when you’re away.
+At home, your computer gets a private IP from your router (for example, 192.168.1.100).
+That works fine while you are on the same Wi-Fi, but it is useless when you are away.

-That’s why DDNS exists.
+That is why DDNS exists.

 The Solution: Dynamic DNS